Hawaii Theatre

-The Hawaii Theatre is a historic 1922 theatre in downtown Honolulu, Hawaii, located at 1130 Bethel Street, between Hotel and Pauahi Streets, on the edge of Chinatown.
+The Hawaii Theatre is a theatre in downtown Honolulu, Hawaii, United States.
+Built in 1922, it is located at 1130 Bethel Street, between Hotel and Pauahi Streets, on the edge of Chinatown.
 It is listed on the State and National Register of Historic Places.

 History

 When Consolidated Amusement Company opened the Hawaii Theatre on September 6, 1922, local newspapers called it "The Pride of the Pacific" and considered it the equal in opulence to any theatre in San Francisco or beyond.
 When it opened, it was Consolidated Amusement's flagship theatre and the largest (1,760 seats) and most ornate in Hawaii.
 The company's offices were also in the building.

 Honolulu architects Walter Emory and Marshall Webb employed elements of Neoclassical architecture for the exterior—with Byzantine, Corinthian, and Moorish ornamentation—and a rich panoply of Beaux-Arts architecture inside—Corinthian columns, a gilded dome, marble statuary, an art gallery, plush carpets, silk hangings, and a Lionel Walden mural above the proscenium.
 The interior was wide and shallow, with a single balcony and two rows of loge boxes.
 On the main floor, two private boxes flanked the stage.

 The exterior originally had a simple canopy with a small reader board listing the attractions, and a vertical sign lit by electric bulbs.
 In 1938, a large, new marquee was installed with the largest neon display in the islands.

 The Hawaii Theatre presented both Vaudeville entertainment and silent films through the 1920s.
 It had its own full orchestra for live shows and a large Robert-Morton pipe organ used to accompany silent films.
 Following the introduction of sound films, it operated as a downtown movie theatre through the 1960s.